Hornbill-Docs/servicemanager-config/servicemanager-config/administration/custom-lookups.md

 * [Further learning](/servicemanager-config/administration/custom-lookups#further-learning)

 ## Before you begin
-You must have the Service Desk Admin role to create and manage custom lookups.
+- You must have the Service Desk Admin role to create and manage custom lookups.
+- Be familiar with general [workflow automation](/servicemanager-config/customize/workflows/using-workflows-with-service-manager).

 ## Creating custom lookups
 A custom lookup can contain one or more records of associations.